Jessie Ware discography

-British singer-songwriter Jessie Ware has released five studio albums, two compilation albums, thirty-four singles, four extended plays and thirty-one music videos.
+British singer-songwriter Jessie Ware has released six studio albums (and one reissue), three compilation albums, thirty-five singles, four extended plays and thirty-one music videos.

 Ware released her debut studio album Devotion in 2012, charting at number five on the UK Albums Chart.
 The album included the singles "Running", "110%" and "Wildest Moments".
 The album was later certified Gold by the British Phonographic Industry for sales over 100,000 copies.
 The singer's second album Tough Love was released in 2014, scoring Ware her second consecutive top-ten album.
 It includes the title track and the Ed Sheeran-penned "Say You Love Me" as singles.
 Both attained Ware's first top-forty positions on the UK Singles Chart.
 Her third album, Glasshouse was released in 2017 and again achieved a top-ten position in the UK.
 It includes the singles "Midnight", "Selfish Love" and "Alone".
 In 2020, she released What's Your Pleasure?, her fourth album, it includes singles such as "Spotlight" and "Save a Kiss", the album peaked at number three in the UK, being her highest appearance on the chart.
 Her first two compilation albums were released in 2025.